lightbend/kalix-trial-java-shoppingcart/README.md

 ### Unit test
 1. Create a new `test/java` directories in `src` directory
 2. Create `com.example.shoppingcart` package in `test/java`
-3. Create `ProductEntityTest` class created package
+3. Create `ProductStockEntityTest` class created package
 4. Create `testCreate` method with `JUnit Jupiter Test` annotation
 5. `ValueEntityTestKit` class is used for unit testing `Value Entity` component.
-Inner types are `Product` and `ProductEntity`.
+Inner types are `ProductStock` and `ProductStockEntity`.
     It is for unit testing one product instance so `productId` needs to be provided
 6. `Testkit` call method is used for triggering each entity endpoint and result is `ValueEntityResult` with inner type as a HTTP result
 7. result can be used for test assertion